Duologic/jsonnet-libsonnet/README.md

 ## Usage

-See [example.libsonnet](./example.libsonnet) on how to use it.
+See [example.jsonnet](./example.jsonnet) on how to use it.

 Execute it like so:

 ```
-jsonnet -S example.libsonnet
+jsonnet -S example.jsonnet
 ```

 Or to directly execute the resulting jsonnet:

 ```
-jsonnet -S example.libsonnet | jsonnet -
+jsonnet -S example.jsonnet | jsonnet -
 ```